Skip to content

 Troubleshooting

-Pino uses a worker thread to load pino-pretty.
-Vite's SSR bundler can't resolve it from the bundled output.
+The default logger is console-based and needs no setup.
+This only applies if you've opted into the Pino logger via Logger.setProvider(): Pino loads pino-pretty in a worker thread, which Vite's SSR bundler can't resolve from the bundled output.
 Fix: add pino and pino-pretty to ssr.external in your vite.config.ts:

 ts